Desert Treasure

 2022

-Desert Treasures is a pinhole series made in the deserts of Nevada, USA.
+Desert Treasure is a pinhole series made in the deserts of Nevada, USA.
 Yellow rabbitbrush is a plant growing in abandoned silver mining sites.
 It was hand-mixed into photo-chemistry to make these photographs.

 The series considers the extraction of photographic silver and its connections with colonialism and changing ecologies.
 It thinks about the displacement of people and plant matter that make space for photographic industries and colonial ideas of progress.